π©Ί Screening Section Dr. Meow

 β

-π©Ί A basic check can identify early problems that, if untreated, may worsen β e.g. high body temperature, wounds, dehydration, or anemia.
+π©Ί Basic examination can detect early problems that could worsen if untreated β such as high fever, wounds, dehydration, or anemia.

 β¨ In short:

-Screening is not just a formality.
-It is an important step to protect your catβs health and other cats in the clinic.
+Screening isnβt just a formality.
+Itβs an essential step to protect your catβs health β and other cats in the clinic too.